hihinick/Plot_visualize/README.md

 # Plot_visualize
-Self-developing visualization library using Plotly library created by Nick Cheng in 2022.
-Upload to GitHub in Apr.
-2024.
+Self-developing visualization library using Plotly library created by Nick Cheng.

 When I need to quickly review the data, I need to call out every column in dataset and find the program syntax of each visualization library.

-So I decided to self-develop my library, including sort value, filter index, set the visualization image, etc., which are extremely high frequently used.
+So I decided to self-develop my library, including sort value, filter index, set the visualization image, etc., which are extremely high frequently used functions.

-Default parameter setting : plotly_plot(data,choose=False,From=None,To=None,sort=False,By=None,x_name=None,y_name=None,Save=False,fig_name='test'):
+Default parameter setting : plotly_plot(data, choose=False, From=None, To=None, sort=False, By=None, x_name=None, y_name=None, Save=False, fig_name='test'):

 Parameters: